Causes and Treatments of Overbite

 Here are some things that help people to prevent it.
 For example, limiting the use of pacifiers for babies may protect them from this condition.
 According to the studies made in this field, extended use of pacifiers may cause malocclusion, specifically overbite.
 As babies grow, the shape of their jaws and mouths changes accordingly.

+While some people look for ways to fix an overbite naturally, professional intervention is usually needed for moderate to severe cases.
 Since dentists can detect potential problems by examining, they can inform you about having an overbite, although you are unaware of it.
 Thus, even if you have this problem, you will prevent it from worsening.

-Treatment for the Overbite
+Orthodontic Treatment for the Overbite

 How to fix an overbite is a concern for people who have this problem.
 Although it is possible to prevent it, sadly, it is not possible to expect it to fix itself.
 It is a dental condition that dentists and orthodontists only can treat.
+There are several overbite treatment options available depending on the severity and age of the patient, including options for both children with developing permanent teeth and adults with fully developed adult teeth.

 Surgery can be suggested for adults to correct the misalignment for an exact solution.
+Oral surgery may be necessary for severe or excessive overbite cases that cannot be corrected with orthodontics alone.
 With surgery misalignment of the jaw bones can be corrected.
-If you have this problem, the sooner you get professional help, the better.

 How Does Overbite Affect Oral Health?